pcafrica/hpc_for_data_science_2023-2024/slides/04/04-parallel.md

 1. Profile your application to pinpoint the actual performance bottlenecks.
 2. Is it possible to optimize these slow areas?
 Could you integrate an existing library to help?
 3. Are there straightforward optimizations that could be implemented with minimal effort?
-4. Consider using tools like numba or cython to speed up critical functions.
+4. Consider using tools like Numba or Cython to speed up critical functions.
 5. Explore options for parallelizing your code.

 In scientific computing, there is often a need to parallelize code, either because running computations on a single core takes too long or because certain hardware (like supercomputers) requires code to be parallelized to operate.